This post may contain affiliate links. Read my disclosure page here.

-Full of flavor and quick to make, this healthy ground beef fried recipe has been a constant in my kitchen for years.
-Made with ground beef, eggs, and vegetables, this rice dish will leave you feeling full and satisfied.
+Full of flavor, quick to make, and better than takeout, this beef fried rice recipe has been a regular in my kitchen for years.
+Made with lean ground beef, eggs, vegetables, and cold jasmine rice, it’s one of my favorite high-protein dinners for busy weeknights because it’s filling, budget-friendly, and comes together in under 30 minutes.

-If you are looking for similar quick & easy recipes be sure to try my Ground Beef and Broccoli Stir Fry and Ground Beef and Potatoes.
+If you are looking for similar quick & easy ground beef recipes be sure to try my Ground Beef and Broccoli Stir Fry Mexican Beef and Rice, and Ground Beef and Potatoes.

 Why You Will Love This Ground Beef Fried Rice Recipe